evkx/evkx.github.io/content/models/nio/et7/ET7/_index.md

 The vehicle supports fast DC charging with a maximum power of 126 kW.
 Charging from 0% to 100% takes approximately 77 minutes, while a more typical scenario from 10% to 80% takes 42 minutes with an average charging speed of 89 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 43%.
 This results in an effective charging speed, including time lost, of 84 kW, with each charging session taking about 27 minutes and 52 seconds.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 22 kWh/100 km, the trip would take approximately 9 hours and 54 minutes.
-This journey would require three charging stops from 1% to 50%, with a total charging time of 94 minutes.
+In a 1000 km challenge at a constant speed of 120 km/h (75 mph) with an assumed consumption rate of 22 kWh/100 km, the trip would take about 9 hours and 54 minutes, requiring three charging stops from 1% to 50%, totaling 94 minutes of charging time.

 ### 75kWh